Jialuli-6/aim5005_final/README.md

 # aim5005_final

 The assignment is submitted via this GitHub link.
-The folder includes the following documents,
+The folder includes the following documents:

 1. a training dataset, Combined Data.csv;